Made for Adult Ice Skaters

 When you find a rink, visit first.
 Watch a public session.
 See if they post a schedule for adult skate times, freestyle sessions, or adult group lessons.
 Talk to the front desk.
 Ask if they have instructors who specialize in adult beginners.
 The vibe of a rink matters — you want somewhere that feels welcoming, not intimidating.

-Your First Lesson: Group vs. Private
+Group Lessons vs. Private Coaching

 What to look for in an instructor: patience with adults (not all coaches who teach kids are great with adults — the learning style is completely different), clear communication, a focus on technique over tricks, and the ability to explain the why behind what they're teaching.
 Adults learn better when they understand the mechanics.